ronald808/ronald808.github.io/_posts/2009-07-16-sls-detection.md

 title: Objects Detection in  Sonar Images
 ---

-Side-looking sonars transmit acoustic pulses and record their back-scatter to form images of the seafloor.
-These systems are very efficient at scanning large area for things like geologic formation, fish habitat, mines, ship/plane wrecks, etc.  Typical SLS images looks like this:
+Side-looking sonars transmit acoustic pulses and record the back-scattered energy to form images of the seafloor.
+These systems are very efficient at scanning large area for things like geologic formation, fish habitat, mines, ship/plane wrecks, etc. The image below (left) show the principle of operation of SLS system and the shadow created by a object on the seafloor.
+On the right image, we can see a typical SLS image showing a mooring block and its shadow:

 <table>
 <tr>